garrandall/popular-music-data/tracks/jody-jermaine-stewart.md

 Everybody wants a piece of Jody
 Wants a taste of the cake
 (They've got to have)
-Everybody wants some of Jody (Yeah, yeah, ooh, Jody) All the love they can take
+Everybody wants some of Jody (Yeah, yeah, oh, Jody) All the love they can take
 (Everybody wants you, baby)